 The accused can dispute the amount of compensation requested by the victim.
 However, in this case, the accused has to be able to show that the victim is asking for too much money.

-After a restitution hearing, the judge determines how the defendant has to pay the victim.
+After a restitution hearing, the judge determines how the defendant will pay the victim.
 In some cases, the court orders the defendant to make a one-time payment.
 This means the defendant has to pay the entire amount of restitution at once.
 In other cases, the court allows the defendant to set up a payment plan.

 We Can Help You Handle Restitution and Civil Judgments Under PC 1214